 It is important to me that this timeless method not be confused with the more recent Western tradition of buon fresco, in which the lime plaster is painted while wet.
 The traditional methods of mural painting from ancient cultures around the world have been dubbed fresco secco (a Latin term) by Western scholars.

 The frescoes of Kerala are painted on walls of granite or laterite: a first layer of crude plaster is applied, a mixture of sand and lime, then a second smooth layer.
-These are th ground which support the 40 layers of white lime that follow.
+These are the ground which support the 40 layers of white lime wash that follow.
 A mixture of resin and lime was used as a final bonding coat.

 Colors are painstakingly extracted from lamp black, purified laterite earth, and the plant Indigo Ferra, and applied with hand-made brushes of animal hair or pandanus fiber.
 Each color is applied in a prescribed order, ending with black.
 Washes of color are carefully built up with a broad wash followed by countless tiny strokes or dots.